rafasavaris/User-and-book-storage/README.md

 This was a project done for the “Linguagem de Programação II” course, in December 2024, at the Faculty of Computer Engineering - UFSC.
 So, if you're a student there, DO NOT COPY IT.
 This addendum explains why the project uses a “books” class with inheritance and polymorphism, when it wouldn't be necessary: it's a requirement of the project, it's possible to do without.

+There is already an account registered with some books, in case you want to access it.
+It is:
+- Login: administracao123
+- Password: adm123
+-
 ***

 #### if you need any help, please contact me <3